Cultural Institute Fellows

 The Cultural Institute awards fellowships to support and develop emerging creative talent in a variety of different art forms.
 Cultural Fellows work with scientists at the University to explore areas of science research and emerging technologies.

 Three international artists have been awarded the fellowships.
-The artists will collaborate with research scientists to create new work in an innovative new programme supporting outstanding talent in contemporary art.
-The fellowships will run from December 2017 for up to two years.
+The artists collaborate with research scientists to create new work in an innovative new programme supporting outstanding talent in contemporary art.

 For most of us, the Arts and Sciences are traditionally separated.
 These fellowships aim to spark conversations between the two practices, prompting science researchers to ask new questions and adopt new approaches, while artists are inspired to create extraordinary outputs for the benefit of all.